Sponsored Search, Market Equilibria, and the Hungarian Method: Problem Statement

 \section{Problem Statement}

 We are given a set $I$ of $n$ bidders and a set $J$ of $k$ items.
 We use letter $i$ to denote a bidder and letter $j$ to denote an item.
-For each bidder $i$ and item $j$ we are given a {\em valuation} $v_{i,j}$, a {\em reserve price} $r_{i,j}$, and a maximum price $m_{i,j}.$ We assume that the set of items $J$ contains a {\em dummy item} $j_0$ for which all bidders have a valuation of zero, a reserve price of zero, and a maximum price of $\infty.$\footnote{Reserve utilities, or {\em outside options} $o_i$, can be incorporated by setting $v_{i,j_0} = o_i$ for all bidders $i.$}
+For each bidder $i$ and item $j$ we are given a {\em valuation} $v_{i,j}$, for each item $j$ we are given a {\em reserve price} $r_{j}$, and for each bidder $i$ and item $j$ we are given a {\em maximum price} $m_{i,j}.$ We assume that the set of items contains a {\em dummy item} $j_0$ for which all bidders have a valuation of zero, a reserve price of zero, and a maximum price of $\infty.$\footnote{Reserve utilities, or {\em outside options} $o_i$, can be modelled by setting $v_{i,j_0} = o_i$ for all $i.$}

-We want to compute a matching $\mu \subseteq I \times J$ and per-item prices $p=(p_1,\dots,p_k).$ We require that every bidder $i$ appears in exactly one bidder-item pair $(i,j) \in \mu$ and that every non-dummy item $j \neq j_0$ appears in at most one such pair.
+We want to compute an {\em outcome} $(\mu, p)$ consisting of a matching $\mu \subseteq I \times J$ and per-item prices $p=(p_1,\dots,p_k).$ We require that (a) every bidder $i$ appears in exactly one bidder-item pair $(i,j) \in \mu$ and that (b) every non-dummy item $j \neq j_0$ appears in at most one such pair.
 We allow the dummy item $j_0$ to appear more than once.
-We call bidders (items) that are not matched to any non-dummy item (bidder) {\em unmatched}.
-We regard the dummy item as unmatched.
+We call bidders/items that are not matched to any non-dummy item/bidder {\em unmatched}.
+We regard the dummy item as unmatched, regardless of whether it is matched or not.